Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: Conclusion

 \section{Conclusion}

-In this study, we propose TasGen, a novel two-stage framework for automatic dynamic sample generation in time-series dynamic geographic remote sensing mapping.
-By jointly modeling spectral and temporal dependencies through a hierarchical temporal-spectral variational autoencoder (HTS-VAE) and performing interpretable anomaly attribution using Gibbs sampling, TasGen achieves "Static to Dynamic" with high interpretability and reliability: effectively transforming static annotations into temporally dynamic training samples for dynamic mapping.
-Extensive experiments across six geographically diverse regions and two mapping tasks, i.e., land cover and wetland mapping, demonstrate that TasGen consistently outperforms existing state-of-the-art methods in anomaly detection, sample relabeling, and final mapping accuracy.
+To enable scalable, interpretable, and accurate dynamic geographic mapping with minimal manual effort, in this study, we propose TasGen, a novel two-stage framework for automatic dynamic sample generation in time-series dynamic remote sensing mapping.
+By first decoupling and then jointly modeling spectral and temporal dependencies through a dual-dimension embedding and a hierarchical temporal-spectral variational autoencoder (HTS-VAE), with performing interpretable anomaly attribution using Gibbs sampling, and relabeling the dynamic samples via a trained classifier, TasGen achieves "Static to Dynamic" with high interpretability and reliability: effectively transforming static annotations into temporally dynamic training samples for dynamic mapping with no more human intervention.
+Extensive experiments across six geographically diverse regions and two mapping tasks, i.e., land cover and wetland mapping, demonstrate that TasGen consistently achieves an average OA of 95.08\%, 95.01\%, and 91.64\% in anomaly detection, dynamic sample generation, and dynamic mapping, respectively, outperforming existing state-of-the-art methods.
+Based on stable classification theory \citep{gong2024stable}, generated dynamic samples can serve as reliable supervision for high-quality dynamic mapping, which is also proven in our experiments.
+Comprehensive ablation studies illustrate the effectiveness of modules and designs.
 The method shows strong robustness to observation sparsity and missing data, while maintaining high adaptability in different surface dynamics.
 By reducing the dependence on continuous manual annotations and enhancing the temporal validity of training data, TasGen provides a scalable and accurate solution for dynamic remote sensing monitoring, offering new possibilities for large-scale land change analysis and environmental applications.